wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-teamwork-endpoint/includes/6-activity-feed.md

 ## Sending activity feed notifications

 Activity feed notifications are sent to users with the Microsoft Graph's `/teams/{groupId}/sendActivityNotification` beta endpoint using an HTTP POST.

-> [!CAUTION]
-> At the time of writing, the activity feed support in Microsoft Graph is only available in Microsoft Graph's beta endpoint.
-This means the syntax and format may change in the future.

 The body of the http request contains the details of the notification.
 Take the following example HTTP request payload: